SlimGee/propertybook/content/collections/pages/home.md

     type: new_set
     enabled: true
   -
+    id: lxtqvu4w
+    icon: bi-capsule
+    title: 'Refreshing Design'
+    content: "Paragraph of text beneath the heading to explain the heading.
+We'll add onto it with another sentence and probably just keep going until we run out of words."
+    type: new_set
+    enabled: true
+  -
+    id: lxtqvrpu
+    icon: bi-capsule
+    title: 'Refreshing Design'
+    content: "Paragraph of text beneath the heading to explain the heading.
+We'll add onto it with another sentence and probably just keep going until we run out of words."
+    type: new_set
+    enabled: true
+  -
     id: lxtoovyr
+    icon: bi-bootstrap
+    title: 'Bootstrap 5'
+    content: "Paragraph of text beneath the heading to explain the heading.
+We'll add onto it with another sentence and probably just keep going until we run out of words."
+    type: new_set
+    enabled: true
+  -
+    id: lxtqv715
+    icon: bi-bootstrap
+    title: 'Bootstrap 5'
+    content: "Paragraph of text beneath the heading to explain the heading.
+We'll add onto it with another sentence and probably just keep going until we run out of words."
+    type: new_set
+    enabled: true
+  -
+    id: lxtqvai1
     icon: bi-bootstrap
     title: 'Bootstrap 5'
     content: "Paragraph of text beneath the heading to explain the heading.
 We'll add onto it with another sentence and probably just keep going until we run out of words."